-- coerce a regime, or individuals within a regime, into changing their behavior (or aspects of it) by increasing the cost on them to such an extent that they decide to cease the offending behavior - constrain a target by denying them access to key resources needed to continue their offending behavior, including the financing of terrorism or nuclear proliferation; - signal disapproval, stigmatizing and potentially isolating a regime or individual, or as a way of sending broader political messages nationally or internationally; and/or
+- coerce a regime, or individuals within a regime, into changing their behavior (or aspects of it) by increasing the cost on them to such an extent that they decide to cease the offending behavior - constrain a target by denying them access to key resources needed to continue their offending behavior, including the financing of terrorism or nuclear proliferation; - signal disapproval, stigmatizing and potentially isolating a regime or individual, or as a way of sending broader political messages nationally or internationally; and/or - protect the value of assets that have been misappropriated from a country until these assets can be repatriated

-&lt;sup>2 FATF Methodology Glossary page.
+1 FATF Methodology Glossary page.
 161.